--> new for the 2019-20 season <--

 |Schnoes, Matt; Future Pro||goalie|

-1. Each coach, assistant coach, manager, referee, instructor, minor official, officers of all associations and any volunteer or employee who has routine access to children (everyone under the age of majority) shall complete the online background screening application authorizing the Abuse Prevention Committee to obtain criminal history records from any governmental unit.
+a.
+Each coach, assistant coach, manager, referee, instructor, minor official, officers of all Associations and any volunteer or employee who has routine access to children (everyone under the age of majority) shall complete the online background screening application authorizing the Abuse Prevention Committee to obtain criminal history records from any governmental unit

 2019-20 USA Hockey Annual Guide